IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/README.md

 | Lab 5: Existing Image  | not required  | not required | N/A | N/A |
 | Lab 6: Git Repo | required  | not required | OpenShift | OpenShift |
 | Lab 7: Source to Image | not required | not required | Desktop | OpenShift |

+The last lab shows how to create a LogDNA logging service on IBM Cloud and connect it with OpenShift to collect distributed logs.